-Drywall and ceiling tile installers hang wallboards to walls and ceilings inside buildings.
+A drywall and ceiling tile installer is someone who hangs wallboards to walls and ceilings inside buildings.
 Tapers prepare the wallboards for painting, using tape and other materials.
 Many workers do both installing and taping.
-Drywall and ceiling tile installers and tapers spend most of the day standing, bending, or stretching.
-Injuries include falls from ladders or stilts, cuts from sharp tools, and muscle strains from lifting heavy materials.
-The work also can be dusty, irritating the skin, eyes, and lungs.

 What does a Drywall and Ceiling Tile Installer do?

 Some responsibilities of a Drywall and Ceiling Tile Installer include:

 Reviewing design plans to minimize the number of cuts and waste of wallboard

 Measuring the location of electrical outlets, plumbing, windows, and vents